vadim-za/vvm/docs/assembler.md

 - Integer literals can be decimal or hex (the latter are prefixed with `$`)

 - String literals are enclosed in apostrophes.
-Currently you cannot "escape" an apostrophe within a string, you need to find another way to get it in there (e.g. use the `.DB` metacommand)
+Currently you cannot "escape" an apostrophe within a string, you need to find another way to get it in there (e.g. use the `.DB` metacommand).
+String literals are not zero terminated, you need to manually add `.DB 0` at the end if you have to.

 - Metacommands are like normal assembler commands, but prefixed with the '.'